Community Scholars Program

 Key audiences for this program include:

-• Individuals working with heritage and cultural
+• Individuals working with heritage and cultural sites

 • Members of cultural organizations (museums, arts councils, places of worship).